 Cons

-Candy is part of the broader confectionery market, which was worth nearly $190 billion in 2020 and is expected to expand more than 25% to $240 billion by 2028.((https://www.fortunebusinessinsights.com/industry-reports/confectionery-market-100542)) That steady growth offers an excellent opportunity for bold entrepreneurs.
+Candy is part of the broader confectionery market, which is worth about $586 billion.
+Sugar confectionery alone brings more than $116 billion in revenue, while chocolate confectionery is worth more than $133.5 billion.
+On top of that, the confectionery market is expected to expand to more than $721 billion by 2028((https://www.statista.com/outlook/cmo/food/confectionery-snacks/confectionery/worldwide)) That steady growth offers an excellent opportunity for bold entrepreneurs.

 Startup costs for a candy store range from $6,500 to over $20,000.
 The low end is for an online candy store, and costs are mainly for candy making equipment.
 The high end is for opening a brick-and-mortar candy store and includes the space rental and space preparation.

-You’ll need to be an excellent candy maker, so you might want to take an online course, such as from Chocolate Academy, and learn the latest in candy making.
+You’ll need to be an excellent candy maker, so you might want to take an online course (at Chocolate Academy, for example), and learn the latest in candy making.

 You’ll need a handful of items to successfully launch your candy store business, including: